The truth about food and medicines.

 We are assured that the amount of radiation that is administered in mammography is exceptionally low and is approved by national and international regulatory agencies.

-However, recent radiobiological studies (from the University Hospital Birmingham NHS Foundation Trust) have provided compelling evidence showing that1 ‘the low energy X-rays as used in mammography are approximately four times, but possibly as much as six times, more effective in causing mutational damage than higher energy X-rays.
-Since current radiation risk estimates are based on the effects of high energy gamma radiation, this implies that the risks of radiation-induced breast cancers for mammography X-rays are underestimated by the same factor.’
-(My emphasis.
-Ed.)
+However, recent radio biological studies (from the University Hospital Birmingham NHS Foundation Trust) have provided compelling evidence showing that1 ‘the low energy X-rays as used in mammography are approximately four times, but possibly as much as six times, more effective in causing mutational damage than higher energy X-rays."
 It was concluded that great caution is needed if a programme of early regular screening with X-rays is to be used for women with a family history of breast cancer.

 UNNECESSARY ANXIETY

-The Cancer Research UK website reports that the NHS breast screening programme uses mammograms to screen for breast cancer in women in the UK from the age of 50 to 70.
-In England, the programme is currently being expanded and will offer mammograms to women between the ages of 47 and 73.
-They claim that current evidence suggests that breast screening reduces the number of deaths from breast cancer by about 1,300 a year in the UK.
-Around 4 out of 100 women (4%) are called back as part of the NHS breast screening programme, but only about 1 in 5 of these women will be found to have cancer.
-These women will have had some unnecessary anxiety, but doctors and researchers feel that the anxiety is balanced by the screening programme picking up many breast cancers very early on in their development.
+The NHS breast screening programme (page last reviewed: 27 March 2018) uses mammograms to screen for breast cancer in women in the UK between the ages of 47 and 73.
+They say ‘current evidence suggests that breast screening reduces the number of deaths from breast cancer by about 1,300 a year in the UK about 4 out of 100 women (4%) are called back.
+Only about 1 in 5 will be found to have cancer and these women will have had some unnecessary anxiety, but doctors and researchers feel that the anxiety is balanced by the screening programme picking up many breast cancers very early on in their development.’.
 They claim that these cancers are usually easier to treat, may need less treatment and are more likely to be cured.
+Nevertheless, they admit ‘about 3 in every 200 women screened every 3 years from the age of 50 to 70 (now 47 to 73) are diagnosed with a cancer that would never have been found without screening, and would never have become life threatening.
+This adds up to about 4,000 women each year in the UK who are offered treatment they did not need.’

 DANGER OF FALSE-POSITIVES